rhine3/audiomoth-guide/guide.md

 ## Batteries

+### Choosing batteries
 The battery life depends on the type of battery you use.
 Check the battery's *capacity* in milliamp-hours (mAh).
 * Lithium AA batteries have a larger capacity than typical alkaline AA batteries, but also cost more.
 * On the AudioMoth, the batteries are connected in series, so their capacities do not add up: the capacity of the three batteries connected in series is equal to the capacity of any single battery.

+### Increasing battery life
 With some electronics expertise you can connect different batteries to the device to increase its battery life.
 * The modified bank of batteries should have a higher *capacity* while maintaining the same *voltage*.
 For instance, 3 D batteries have the same voltage as 3 AA batteries, but have a higher capacity, so will last longer.
 * The *voltage* of batteries connected in series (as they are on the AudioMoth) is equal to the number of batteries multiplied by the voltage of each battery.
 AudioMoth v1.0 uses 3 batteries at 1.5 volts each, so the voltage of the battery bank is `3 * 1.5V = 4.5V`.
 * The *capacity* of batteries in series is the capacity of any one battery in the series.
 (Don't mix batteries of different capacities, or new and old batteries.)
 For instance, a Duracell alkaline AA battery has a capacity of 2850mAh.

+### Battery usage
-Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost; if you have programmed a CUSTOM recording schedule it is no longer on the AudioMoth and will require reprogramming.
+Because the AudioMoth doesn’t have an onboard battery, the set time will be lost if the battery falls out.
+On AudioMoth firmwares before 1.5.0, the recording schedule will also be lost as well.
 * Masking tape is a cheap, mostly secure way of preventing batteries from falling out
 * We take care not to jostle AudioMoths in transport, and we always bring several extra programmed AudioMoths with us during deployments, just in case we drop one and the batteries fall out.
 * While deploying recorders in CUSTOM mode, it will be obvious if a device has lost its programming; its red and green lights will blink simultaneously when you try to flip the switch to CUSTOM.

-# Recording schedule
+# Creating a recording schedule

+Once you have assembled your AudioMoth, you can use it to make recordings.
+There are several modes you can use on the AudioMoth, accessible by the switch.
+There are three things you have to know about with the AudioMoth.
+The first, is setting the time.
+The second, is setting the configuration.
+The third, is turning on the
-Before using the AudioMoth, you will program it using the [Audiomoth configuration app](https://www.openacousticdevices.info/applications).
+Before using the AudioMoth, you will program it using the [Audiomoth configuration app](https://www.openacousticdevices.info/applications) or the .
 Depending on your needs, you may customize the time of day during which recordings are made, the length of each recording, and the amount of time the recorder "sleeps" between each recording.

-The AudioMoth can be used in two modes which are be accessed using the switch on the device: DEFAULT, in which the AudioMoth will start recording immediately, and CUSTOM, in which the AudioMoth will only record at certain times.

-* The behavior in DEFAULT mode depends on the firmware you are using and whether the AudioMoth has been programmed, but in general, it results in the AudioMoth turning on and starting to record immediately.
-The DEFAULT mode can be used before programming a recording schedule to the AudioMoth.

-* In CUSTOM mode, the AudioMoth also cycles through recording/sleeping, but only within "recording periods" that you have already configured.
-For instance, you could set the AudioMoth to record a minute-long file every 10 minutes for the first 6 hours after sunset.
-The CUSTOM mode can only be used when the AudioMoth has a recording schedule programmed onto it using the AudioMoth configuration app.

-Use the AudioMoth configuration app to create a custom recording schedule for your AudioMoth.
-After creating your configuration, you will plug the AudioMoth into your computer, and set the current time and desired recording schedule via the app interface.
-For a simple and intuitive introduction to this process, see the [Open Acoustic Devices Config App Guide](https://www.openacousticdevices.info/config-app-guide).
-For more in-depth information, read the steps below.

-Note that the switch is fragile and snaps off easily.
-A slow, careful, and firm touch reduces disappointing switch snapping when turning the AudioMoth on and off.
-If your switch has snapped, it is possible to [replace the switch slider](https://www.openacousticdevices.info/support/device-support/simple-audiomoth-switch-repair).

-## How to create a recording schedule
 Create a recording schedule using the configuration app, downloadable here: https://www.openacousticdevices.info/applications

 The latest version of the configuration app has three tabs: Recording Settings, Schedule, and Advanced Settings.